fhermeni/btrplace-evaluation/README.md

 **MCGenerator:**  Generates a model and a constraint associates with the model.
 One can specify the number of nodes and VMs in the model.
-Furthermore, for some constraints need a set of VM or a set of Node, this can be done by passing numbers in command's parameters.
+Furthermore, for some constraints need a set of VM or a set of Node, this can be done by passing numbers in command parameters.

-**Benchmark:** fixes the model if it doesn't satisfy the constraint, then the benchmark creates the increase in workload of VM by add the Preserve constraints on the set of VMs invloved in the tested constraints.
+**Benchmark:** fixes the model if it doesn't satisfy the constraint, then the benchmark creates the increase in workload of VM by add the Preserve constraints on the set of VMs involved in the tested constraints.

 **PlanChecker:** Use to check whether the plan computed in the discrete satisfaction of the constraints satisfies their continuous satisfaction.